miniature-tiger/archipelago/README.md

 * Continuance of contracts over time - COMPLETE
 * Breaking of contracts due to interference - COMPLETE
 * Re-work resource and contract surrounds to prevent overrun
+* Only allow one contract to be made with each island

 Building:
 * New ship designs - Catamaran, warship, cargo ship - COMPLETE